sebawita/nativescript-dev-day/speakers/raymond-camden.md

 hide: false
 ---

-Raymond Camden works as a Developer Experience engineer for American Express.
+Raymond Camden works as a Developer Experience engineer.
 He works on serverless, JavaScript, web standards, and enterprise cat demos.
 He is the author of multiple books on web development and has been actively blogging and presenting for almost twenty years.
 Raymond can be reached at his blog (www.raymondcamden.com), @raymondcamden on Twitter, or via email at raymondcamden@gmail.com.